 If they can fool you into giving away your credentials it’s an easy pay day for them.
 So, you can see the appeal.

 Social engineering itself is not necessarily a new concept.
-But techniques have become more sophisticated and personalised.
+But social engineering scams have become more sophisticated and personalised.

 They’re also becoming more common for small-to-medium businesses to encounter.
 We’ve all received a dodgy email from a known contact but they’ve always been easy to identify.
 You don’t expect to receive “CLICK HERE FOR XXX” from grandma Jean in your inbox, right?
 So the attacks were easy to avoid.